Topics included in this article:

 - Do you have the same issue when viewing the video wall through the Rhombus Console?

 - If yes, the issue may be related to the video wall.
-Please take a look through the following article:
+Review the following article for more details:

 - Managing Video Walls